 Wearing a wetsuit is certainly better than having no thermal protection when you're on the water.
 But a wetsuit does not keep you dry, so it can't keep you as warm, as long, as a drysuit.

 Wetsuits have been a common choice for paddlers and sailors who needed protection but couldn't afford to pay $500 to $1,000 for a drysuit.
 Now that Mythic Gear offers high-quality drysuits for around the cost of a good wetsuit, almost everyone can afford the best in thermal protection.

 I don't see other recreational kayakers or canoe anglers wearing drysuits.

 Until Mythic Gear came along, drysuits didn't make economic sense for a lot of paddlers.
-Let's say your canoe or kayak cost $500: you're probably not going to buy an accessory that costs $650.
-But at $325 or less, a drysuit becomes practical, especially if it lets you enjoy paddling or fishing earlier in the spring and later in the fall.
+Let's say your canoe or kayak cost $500: you're probably not going to buy an accessory that costs $1,000.
+But for as little as $295, Mythic Gear drysuits are practical for almost everyone, especially if it lets you enjoy paddling or fishing earlier in the spring and later in the fall.

 So be a trend-setter, but don't expect to remain avant-garde for long.
 When other paddlers catch on, you'll have lots of company wearing drysuits from Mythic.
 You can always remind them where they saw it first.

 We have a whole other page for Frequently Asked Drysuit Questions of a technical nature.